nareshkumar-h/training-materials/README.md

 * Write a method "add" which accepts two numbers and returns the sum of two numbers
      * Implement logic using main method( https://vimeo.com/685945827)
      * Implement logic using static method ( https://vimeo.com/685948451)
+     * Implement logic using instance method ( https://vimeo.com/685950155 )
+* Write a method "add" which can accept two or three numbers and perform sum of given numbers. ( https://vimeo.com/685952615)
+* Write a constructor